David Kinch: Career

 Kinch opened his first restaurant, the bistro-style Sent Sovi, with Aimee Hébert in Saratoga, California in 1995.
 Kinch and Hébert operated the restaurant for seven years.

 Kinch founded Manresa in Los Gatos in 2002.
 It received little notice at the time, though the local press called it "a culinary dream venue... for those who take food seriously".
 He purchased the former Village House restaurant location, writing that he was encouraged by chef Thomas Keller to buy a building while retrieving a forgotten wine bag at the French Laundry restaurant in Napa Valley, where Kinch had dined the night before.
-A two-alarm fire at Manresa caused substantial damage to the restaurant on July 7, 2014.
-After extensive work and a complete kitchen rebuild, it re-opened on New Year's Eve, 2014.
+Manresa closed at the end of December 2022, but re-opened in 2024 as "Ritual at Manresa": a venue for other Michelin-starred chefs to offer month-long guest appearances.

+Kinch also runs Mentone -- a French/Italian restaurant he started in Aptos, CA in 2020.

 Cookbook

 In October 2013, Kinch published a 328-page cookbook, Manresa: An Edible Reflection, with Christine Muhlke.
 The book featured photographs by Eric Wolfinger and an introduction by owner-chef Eric Ripert of Manhattan seafood restaurant Le Bernardin.